CALL FOR PAPERS

-Co-Sponsored by Eastern Academy of Management-International and Bond University of Australia
+Co-Sponsored by Eastern Academy of Management and RIT Croatia

-Session types: There will be a mix of academic sessions, site visits, cultural activities, and keynote addresses by local experts.
+Following past conference practice, there will be a mix of academic sessions, site visits, cultural activities, and keynote addresses by local business leaders.
 This conference is open to a discussion of perspectives on economic, cultural, technological, sustainability, and ethical factors that affect global managers.
-The theme is meant to be interpreted broadly, and papers not addressing the theme are also welcomed.
-Papers addressing the practical approaches to dealing with challenges in specific Asia-Pacific countries will be grouped with papers dealing with similar issues from other countries, to create comparative sessions.
+The theme is meant to be interpreted broadly.
+Papers, cases, roundtable discussions, and exercises exploring the complexities of our new world challenges are welcomed.
+Papers addressing the practical approaches to dealing with these challenges in individual nations are also welcomed and will be grouped with papers dealing with similar issues from other countries, to create comparative sessions.

 Focuses on issues associated with strategic management in a global economy.
 Particular emphasis will be on strategic, policy and management issues that arise when engaged in international business.
 This domain also includes government-business interface.

 Track Chairs: Dilip Mirchandani, Rowan University (email@example.com); Milivoj Markovic, RIT Croatia (firstname.lastname@example.org)

 Focuses on theory and practice of corporate governance.
 This domain explores roles and responsibilities of primary participants.
 Primary Participants are owners, supervisory and management board members, and managers of the organization.

 Track Chair: Orlando Richard, University of Texas – Dallas (email@example.com)

 Focuses on how individuals differ and the implications for work and business practices in organizations around the world.
 The concept of difference is considered broadly to include both surface and deep level aspects (e.g., gender, culture, personality).